24 Top-Rated Tourist Attractions in Las Vegas, NV

 Located on the Strip, Paris Las Vegas is one of the most easily recognized resorts in the city.
 Out front is a scale model of the Eiffel Tower, and down the way is a recreation of the Paris Opera House.
 Forty-six stories above the city streets, the Eiffel Tower Experience is an observation deck with incredible 360-degree views.

-One story below this is posh and romantic Eiffel Tower Restaurant, with fine views out over the Strip and across to the dancing fountains of Bellagio.
-Also on the property is a mock hot air balloon festooned with neon and flashing lights.
+One story below this is the posh and romantic Eiffel Tower Restaurant, with fine views out over the Strip and across to the dancing fountains of Bellagio.
+In the warmer months, the Mon Ami Gabi is a pleasant place to eat outside.
+It puts you just above the action of the street without actually having to deal with the crowds.

 Address: 3655 S Las Vegas Blvd, Las Vegas